-The U.S. Government wants to make sure that you do not need public assistance immediately after arriving.
-Therefore there are requirements for Education and/or Work Training/Experience and regarding Self Sufficiency.
+The U.S. Government wants to make sure that immigrants do not need public assistance immediately after arriving.
+Therefore there are requirements for Education and/or Work Training/Experience, and regarding Self Sufficiency.

 Participants must have a certain level of education.
 If you do not meet the requirement, work training and/or work experience can be a substitute.

 You must meet EITHER the Educational OR the Work Experience Requirement.

 The Primary Selected Entrant (the Winner) must have the mandated level of education or work training/experience.
 The requirement does not apply to Derivative Entrants.

 You cannot qualify if your spouse or your child meets the requirement but you do not.